Dean Eugene R. Milhizer

 and his new novel

-Dean Milhizer on Rough Justice
+Dean Milhizer on A Matter of Trust

 "In Rough Justice, author Eugene R. Milhizer’s second novel chronicling the military justice exploits of defense counsel, JAG Captain Scholfield Milano, J.D., plunges the reader into the ethical and strategic complexities of a high profile court martial trial where reality and fantasy compete for attention and relevance.
 In an ironic twist of fate Captain Milano is called upon to defend his former legal adversary and bete noir, the hawk faced and rageful prosecutor, Major Maurice Preener, J.D., who finds himself as a defendant charged with murder and aggravated assault, threatening the loss of his career and liberty.
 Clever plot twists and realistic trial atmosphere drive the narrative of this entertaining yarn, educating the audience as to how the 'sausage' of military justice is made."